 What benefits will you actually receive from forming the partnership?
 Pull out a pen and paper.
 Make a list.
 Of the benefits you list, which ones has the potential partner actually accomplished?
 Do your due diligence.
 Don’t just listen to what they tell you.

 I have to be honest.
 I don’t care for partnerships.
 A partnership is essentially a marriage.
 Getting into them is easy.
 Getting out is expensive and painful.
-While there can always be a certain fact situation that makes a partnership a good call, I personally shy away from them and go with alternatives.

 In certain situations, it also makes sense to form a stand alone business entity for the pursuit of the project.
 Why?
-If the project involves a field or action where there is significant risk, the business entity can act as a shield between your already established business and the liabilities and debts created in the project.
+If the project involves a field or action where there is a significant risk, the business entity can act as a shield between your already established enterprises and the liabilities and debts created in the project.
 Confusing?
 An example can help:

 Assume Bob owns a successful blog followed by hundreds of thousands of readers.
 John is a programmer.
 They want to develop a new project in which they use a very advanced site to teach marketing concepts to members who pay a monthly fee.
-This is a pretty standard business model online.
+This deal represents a pretty standard business model online.